-Finding out the right answer to the question of how to price your services is always a challenge, whether you’re running a plumbing company, working as an electrical contractor, an HVAC specialist or any other field speciality.
+Finding out the right answer to the question of how to price your services is always a challenge, whether you’re running a plumbing company, working as an electrical contractor, an HVAC specialist or any other field specialty.
 Why?
 Because it’s never easy to put a set price on your work, even when you’re aware of how valuable it is to the customer.

-Pricing for profit isn’t as common as you might think in the industry since most managers choose to squeeze their profits in order to compete on price but making it a fight to the bottom is never a good idea.
+Pricing for profit isn’t as common as you might think in the industry since most managers choose to squeeze their profits in order to compete on price, but making it a fight to the bottom is never a good idea.